MarkiyanPyts/img-tinify/README.md

 It will help you clean up current directory, not being forced to optimize already optimized images again.

->**Important Note**: Moving images is much faster withing 1 disc partition, please keep that in mind to avoid trouble
+>**Important Note**: Moving images is much faster within 1 disc partition, please keep that in mind to avoid trouble